AysuIsm27/computational-framework-for-adaptive-learning-services/README.md

 ## Implementations

 - **Visualize Brusilovsky et al.hs**
-  Implements a visualization service based on the MasteryGrids Open Social Student Modeling system.
+  Implements a visualization service based on the MasteryGrids Open Social Learner Modeling system.
 Renders a dashboard showing a student's own mastery alongside peer models and class averages.
 Demonstrates a visualization service grounded in a learner model and a peer-learner model.